iBaa/PlexConnect/support/IOS_jailbreak/readme.txt

 If Mobile Substrate is fixed in the future you can run this command
   "./unfix.bash"
-  this will restore PlexConnect.bash to defaults for network readiness
+  this will restore PlexConnect.bash to defaults for universal network readiness

 To use an appletv and an ios device hosting plexconnect away from your pms server remotely use myplex which is the easiest method.